 So what does a girl do when the going gets tough?
 She spends a week moored at the Isthmus of Catalina Island with a good book, and leaves her troubles behind.

 We were really living a good life, in spite of having no money.
 I had a bag of masa, a hunk of cheddar cheese, a few eggs, and stuff like spices.
-The boys were fishing and diving for abalone.
+The boys were diving for abalone and fishing.
 What else do you really need for food?

 Someone taught us how to eat raw abalone.
 Instead of pounding it like you need to if you cook it, you cut the raw meat into pieces like shoestring potatoes.
 Dip it into a mix of soy sauce, ginger, and anything else your taste buds desired, and munch!
 It’s a wonderful treat!!

 Everyone else was roasting wieners and opening cans of beans.
-Even though we didn’t have money for hamburgers or wieners, we ate well – and were the envy of everyone else.
+Even though we didn’t have money for hamburgers or wieners, we ate well – and we were the envy of everyone else.